Busy professionals look around.

 CHALLENGE #4: DO LESS FITNESS

-What’s 1 small fitness and nutrition habit you can practice consistently for the next 30 days?
+What’s one small fitness and nutrition habit you can practice consistently for the next 30 days?
 Need some ideas?
 Check these out.

 Most people like the idea of six-pack abs, 8% body fat, or an ass you can crack walnuts on.
 However, most people don’t like the tradeoffs that it takes to achieve those things.